chimericdream/worldofpannotia.com/src/_specific_magic_armor/dragonhide-plate.md

     spells: []
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 3300
   marketPriceSpecial: ""
   costToCreate:
     gp: 0
     xp: 0
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
----
     This suit of full plate is made of dragonhide, rather than metal, so druids can wear it.
 It is otherwise identical to masterwork full plate.
-; Price 3,300 gp.
+---